joshrp/moonlight-docs/Setup-Guide.md

 1. Navigate to http://test-ipv6.com/ on both your host PC and client device and confirm they both score 10/10 on the networks you will be streaming from.
 You may need to disable Chrome's Data Compression option to get accurate results on mobile.

+    * If your host PC scores 0/10, check your router settings for an IPv6 option.
+Make sure it's enabled and set to "Native", "Automatic", "DHCPv6", or similar.
+Avoid "6to4" or "Teredo" options.
+Restart your router and try the IPv6 test again.
+If you can't find an IPv6 option or it's not working, contact your ISP and ask whether they support IPv6.

-  * If your host PC doesn't score 10/10, you won't be able to use this method for streaming over the Internet with your ISP.
+    * If you can't get your host PC to 10/10, you won't be able to use this method for streaming over the Internet with your ISP.

     * If your client device doesn't score 10/10 but your host PC does, you won't be able to stream over IPv6 on the current network but another network may work.

 2. Install the [GameStream IPv6 Forwarder](https://github.com/moonlight-stream/GS-IPv6-Forwarder/releases) on your host PC.